 Additional Training Materials: High-Quality Video Courses

-There are a few top rated AWS Certified Solutions Architect Professional video courses on Udemy that you can check out as well, which can complement your exam preparations especially if you are the type of person who can learn better through visual courses instead of reading long whitepapers:
+There are a few top-rated AWS Certified Solutions Architect Professional video courses that you can check out as well, which can complement your exam preparations especially if you are the type of person who can learn better through visual courses instead of reading long whitepapers:

 In general, what you should have learned from your review are the following: